Sivananda Yoga Teachers’ Training Course (TTC)

 - Introduction to the major body systems

-- The effects of asanas and pranayama on: the cardiovascular system, respiration, digestion, skeletal and muscular systems and the endocrine system
+- The effects of asanas and pranayama on: the cardiovascular system, respiration, digestion, skeletal and muscular systems, endocrine system

 - How to teach the 12 basic postures and breathing exercises to beginners and intermediate students

-- In the second half of the training course, participants will learn to teach in small groups under the guidance of an experienced instructor.
+- In the second half of the training course, participants will teach each other under the guidance of an experienced instructor

-- Vegetarianism – ethical, spiritual and health reasons
+- Vegetarianism – for ethical, spiritual and health reasons

 - Proper balance of the main nutrients